 We can identify a level of 'hiding' of particular methods or states within a class using the

-and protected
+public, private and protected keywords:

-methods - describe the interface.
+public methods - describe the interface.

-methods - describe the implementation.
+private methods - describe the implementation.

-Figure 1.5, “The Television
+Figure 1.5, “The

-class example showing encapsulation.” shows encapsulation as it relates to the Television
+Television class example showing encapsulation.” shows encapsulation as it relates to the

 class.
 According to UML notation private methods are denoted with a minus sign and public methods are denoted